 I am an assistant professor of anthropology at Grand Valley State University in Allendale, Michigan.
-While I identify as a biological anthropologist, my research draws from multiple methodological and theoretical approaches within anthropology.
-My primary research and teaching interests focus on primate behavioral ecology, particularly how primates, including humans, obtain food and move through their environment.
-Using an approach called ethnoprimatology, I study the complex interactions between humans and non-human primates, including hunting, the sociocultural importance of primates to humans, disease transmission, and responses of primates to anthropogenic habitat modification.
-However, my interests are broad within the field of anthropology and also include ecological anthropology and variation in material hunting technology.
+While I identify as a biological anthropologist, my research draws from multiple methodological and theoretical approaches within anthropology and ecology.
+My primary research and teaching interests focus on community ecology and behavioral ecology, particularly in the context of human-nonhuman animal interactions and natural resource management.
+As the principal investigator of the Konashen Ecosystem Health Project, I collaborate with a group of indigenous people called the Waiwai and a multidisciplinary team of researchers on a long-term and multifaceted study of human-wildlife interactions and the intersection of biodiversity conservation, health, cultural identity, and indigenous rights.
+I also focus on how primates, including humans, obtain food and move through their environment.
+However, my interests are broad and highly interdisciplinary and also include ecological anthropology and variation in material hunting technology.